nmihaylov96/ShutterShield-2.0/replit.md

-✓ Finalized all product filtering across sectional, roller, and Berry door categories ✓ Implemented bilingual support (Bulgarian primary, English secondary) ✓ Completed all navigation sections as separate pages (not scroll sections) ✓ Site is production-ready and fully functional
+✓ Finalized all product filtering across sectional, roller, and Berry door categories ✓ Implemented bilingual support (Bulgarian primary, English secondary) ✓ Completed all navigation sections as separate pages (not scroll sections) ✓ Updated branding from "Delice Garage" to "RollTech" throughout site ✓ Configured Hostinger email integration for contact form functionality ✓ Added separate Name and Last Name fields to contact form ✓ Services now display in Bulgarian in email notifications (Секционни врати, Ролетни врати, etc.)
+✓ Updated contact information to 087 678 2271 and rolltech2020@gmail.com
+✓ Site is production-ready and fully functional with working contact form

 ## System Architecture